 I also wear a crescent moon necklace (photographed above) as well as a healing beaded necklace that my sister gifted me from a small shop in San Francisco, so unfortunately I can’t link the healing necklace for you!
 I’ll rotate out my necklaces, always keeping the healing beads the constant and layering accordingly.

 - ByliaJewels on Etsy.
 To be honest, this is the main place that I go for all of my minimal, dainty jewelry (as you can tell from the graphic above!)
 It’s based in Barcelona and the quality is amazing.
 Plus, the shipping is super fast, the customer service is through the roof, and the packaging is lovely.

 - Uncommon James.
-A newer jewelry line that’s the perfect balance between minimal and just a little bit statement.
-Personally, I love this ring and this necklace.
+A jewelry line that’s the perfect balance between minimal and just a little bit statement.
+Personally, I love this ring.